zackstout/beatles-songwriting/README.md

 ### Schenker and the power of V-I

 - (p.
-19) Dramatic dominants selection
+19) Dramatic dominants selection: table of examples
 - Also Day Tripper and Here comes the sun

 ### The 5-4-3-2-1 return to base